History of the Village of Niwiska Near Rzeszow, Poland

 A modified school program was implemented immediately after the war to ensure that the young people could complete their studies and training.
 Many accepted work in areas not far from Niwiska while others were resettled in the areas given to Poland as restitution by the Germans.
 Many took residence in the area of Snizka Mountain near Jelenia Gora.

 Among the present landmarks in Niwiska are the church and school, the health clinic with a maternity room, a drugstore and a post office.
-In 1884 there were about 1700 residents.
 A network of roads and buses link Niwiska to the neighboring towns.